jrandleman/EScheme/doc/primitives.md

 EScheme denotes types with keywords, and "union types" via `|` syntax.

-- EX: `:string|number` represents either a string or a number.
+- EX: `:str|num` represents either a string or a number.

 EScheme types are typically either a "primitive" or "container" type.
 If a type is neither a primitive nor a container, it is presumed to